Matching Semantically Similar Non-Identical Objects: Additional matching results

-In~\cref{sub:exp_NIOM} of the main text, we evaluated non-identical object matching by inserting the proposed method between SuperPoint~\cite{SuperPoint} and LightGlue~\cite{LightGlue}.
-The matching results for various image pair categories show that the proposed method enhances existing matchers and provides dense and consistent correspondences.
-To demonstrate this generality for various image pairs, we show more results in three cases: (i) same class (i.e., $y_A = y_B, D_A = D_B$), (ii) class discrepancy (i.e., $y_A \ne y_B, D_A = D_B$), (iii) domain shift (i.e., $o_A \equiv o_B$, $D_A\ne D_B$). \paragraph{Setup.} We collected various images with objects from the COCO~\cite{cocodataset} and ImageNet~\cite{imagenet} datasets.
-To prepare drawing or sketch versions of several images, we used the DreamStudio\footnote{\url{https://beta.dreamstudio.ai/generate}}, which is backended by the Stable Diffusion~\cite{stable_diffusion}.
+In~\cref{sub:exp_NIOM} of the main text, we evaluated non-identical object matching by inserting our method between SuperPoint~\cite{SuperPoint} and LightGlue~\cite{LightGlue}.
+Here, ``SEW'' in the results refers to the case where only our weighting module is used without applying the Non-visual Object Pairing.
+The matching results for various image pairs show that our method enhances matchers and provides dense and consistent correspondences.
+The fine-grained correspondence can be applied to tasks such as object warping, as illustrated in~\cref{fig:sup_homography}.
+To demonstrate this generality for various image pairs, we show more results in three cases: (i) same class (i.e., $y_A = y_B, D_A = D_B$), (ii) class discrepancy (i.e., $y_A \ne y_B, D_A = D_B$), (iii) domain shift (i.e., $o_A \equiv o_B$, $D_A\ne D_B$).
+Additionally, we present more results for complex scenes containing multiple objects in a single image. \paragraph{Setup.} We collected various images with objects from the COCO~\cite{cocodataset} and ImageNet~\cite{imagenet} datasets.
+To prepare drawing or sketch versions of several images, we used the DreamStudio\footnote{DreamStudio: \url{https://beta.dreamstudio.ai/generate}}, which is backended by the Stable Diffusion~\cite{stable_diffusion}.
 For details of the experiment, refer to~\cref{sub:exp_NIOM}.